Solhotel-hsinchu/Sol-Hotel-E-FAQ-/README.md

     const qaData = [
      {
     q: "Is there parking and EV charging available?",
     a: `Free flat parking is available for hotel guests on B1 (height limit 2.2m).
 You may park directly upon arrival and take the elevator to the lobby for check-in.
-Parking is limited and cannot be reserved in advance.<br>
+Parking is limited and cannot be reserved in advance.<br><br>
         ★ Parking is in high demand during Chinese New Year and weekends.
 We apologize for any inconvenience caused by delays.<br>
         ★ No EV charging station available in the hotel.` },